sahilkhanna/rainmaker-client/README.md

 1. `nodeList` (default `false`): Pass `true` to get list of nodes in the group.
 2. `groupID`: pass **_Group ID_** to get specific details of a particular group.
 3. `nodeDetails` (default `false`): to get node details associated to that group.
 Must provide a group ID.

+### Add User Group

+`createUserGroup` creates a new user group with the option of adding nodes and description.

+It accepts three arguments

+1. `groupName`: Name of the group.
+2. `nodeList` (optional): Array of Node IDs.
+3. `description` (optional): Add description to user group.

+### Delete User Group

+`deleteUserGroup` deletes a user group.

+It accepts only one argument

+1. `groupID`: User Group ID to deletye.

 ## Time Series Data